RyzingSun/Quasar-w-Microphone/README.md

 Quasar is a fast and light-weight remote administration tool coded in C#.
 The usage ranges from user support through day-to-day administrative work to employee monitoring.
 Providing high stability and an easy-to-use user interface, Quasar is the perfect remote administration solution for you.

+**This enhanced version includes remote microphone listening capabilities** - stream and record audio from remote systems with a professional, easy-to-use interface.

 Please check out the [Getting Started](https://github.com/quasar/Quasar/wiki/Getting-Started) guide.

 ## Screenshots